 According to Table 1, the total number of respondents is 100, with 65% being male and 35% being female.
 Although the study primarily targets teenage girls, including data from both genders offers a broader societal perspective on the issue.

-Table 2: Age Range of Respondents
+Table 2.
+Age Range of Respondents